Red kangaroo: Relationship with humans

-The red kangaroo is an abundant species and has even benefited from the spread of agriculture and creation of man-made waterholes.
+The red kangaroo is an abundant species and has benefited from the spread of agriculture and creation of man-made waterholes.
 Competition with livestock and rabbits poses a threat.
 They are also sometimes shot by farmers as pests, although in Queensland and New South Wales a permit is required.

 Kangaroos dazzled by headlights or startled by engine noise often leap in front of vehicles, severely damaging or destroying smaller or unprotected vehicles.
 The risk of harm to vehicle occupants is greatly increased if the windscreen is the point of impact.
 As a result, "kangaroo crossing" signs are commonplace in Australia.

 Peak times for kangaroo/vehicle crashes are between 5:00 PM and 10:00 PM, in winter, and after extended dry-weather spells.

 Commercial use

 Like all Australian wildlife, the red kangaroo is protected by legislation, but it is so numerous that there is regulated harvest of its hide and meat.
 Hunting permits and commercial harvesting are controlled under nationally approved management plans, which aim to maintain red kangaroo populations and manage them as a renewable resource.
 In 2023, over half a million red kangaroos were harvested across all of Australia.
 Harvesting of kangaroos is controversial, particularly due to the animal's popularity.

 In 2000, 1,173,242 animals were killed.
 In 2009 the government put a limit of 1,611,216 for the number of red kangaroos available for commercial use.
-The kangaroo industry is worth about A$270 million each year, and employs over 4000 people.
+The kangaroo industry is worth about A$270 million each year, and employs over 4,000 people.
 The kangaroos provide meat for both humans and pet food.
 Kangaroo meat is very lean with only about 2% fat.
 Their skins are used for leather.